alinali87/de-zoomcamp-project/README.md

     ssh -i <path-to-private-key> <USER>@<External IP>
     ```
     - This should connect you to the VM
-7. You can also create a config file in your local `~/.ssh/` directory.
-This would make it easier to log in to the VM.
-Here is an example below:
-    ```bash
-    Host dezp  # Can be any name of your choosing HostName <External IP>
-        User <username>
-        IdentityFile <absolute-path-to-private-key>
-    ```
-    - You can now connect to your VM from your home directory by running
-        ```bash
-        ssh dezp
-        ```
 8. When you're through with using the VM, you should always shut it down.
 You can do this either on the GCP dashboard or on your terminal
     ```bash
     sudo shutdown now